Towards Disentangling Information Paths with Coded ResNeXt: Experiments

-We show that with our algorithm it is possible to train a large multi-purpose neural network and extract from it a part serving as a ``lighter'', single-purpose model.
-This lighter model can be turned into a binary classifier by providing a threshold that gives a positive (resp. negative) prediction if the output of the model is greater (resp. lower) than the threshold value.
-We set that threshold to the value that maximizes the F1-score of the binary classifier when fed with samples from the training dataset.
-We can compactly depict its performance (on the validation set) as a point on a plot with the $x$ and $y$ axes being respectively the precision and recall of the binary classifier.
-In \cref{fig:PrecisionRecall_CIFAR10} we show the performance of all $K=10$ binary classifiers extracted from the coded ResNeXt-29 trained on CIFAR-10.
-Notably, the worst performance is obtained with the ``cat" classifier when fed with CIFAR-100's out-of-distribution samples.
-This seems reasonable, since we request from the classifier to distinguish cats from classes like leopard, lion, and tiger, but without having ``seen'' even one sample of them during training.
+Therefore, \emph{with a single training of a large multi-purpose neural network, we can straightforwardly extract multiple single-purpose models that are considerably lighter ($38\%$, $27\%$, and $35\%$ of the initial parameters for CIFAR-10, CIFAR-100, and ImageNet architectures, respectively)}.
+Given a threshold distinguishing between positive and negative predictions, each of those models becomes a BC.
+We set that threshold to the value maximizing the F1-score of the BC when fed with samples from the training dataset.
+In \cref{fig:PrecisionRecall_CIFAR10,fig:PrecisionRecall_ImageNet}\footnote{The validation set of ImageNet has $50$ positives and $999{*}50{=}49950$ negatives per class.
+In \Cref{fig:PrecisionRecall_ImageNet} we consider only $9{*}50{=}450$ randomly selected negatives to compute the precision and recall.
+We do that (i) in order to keep the same ratio of positives versus negatives as in CIFAR-10 and allow comparison, and (ii) because the dataset is very skewed; e.g., even a very conservative threshold that misclassifies only $1\%$ of the negatives results into approximately $500$ false positives.
+Since they are only $50$ positives, the precision becomes $10\%$.} the performance of the BCs (on the validation set and the out-of-distribution set) is depicted in precision-recall plots.
+Notably, for CIFAR-10, the worst performance is obtained by the BC for ``cats'' when fed with CIFAR-100's out-of-distribution samples.
+This seems reasonable, since we request from the classifier to distinguish cats from classes like leopard, lion, and tiger, but without having ``seen'' any sample of them during training.

-\Cref{fig:PrecisionRecall_ImageNet} shows the performance of $K=1000$ binary classifiers extracted from the Coded ResNeXt-50 trained on ImageNet.
-The validation set of ImageNet has 50 positives and $999*50=49950$ negatives per class.
-We compute the precision and recall by considering only $9*50=450$ randomly selected negatives.
-We do that in order to (i) keep the same ratio of positives versus negatives as in CIFAR-10 in order to compare the scores, and (ii) because the dataset is very skewed; e.g. even if setting the threshold very conservatively and allowing to misclassify a negative only $1\%$ of the time, this translates into $500$ false positives.
-Since they are only 50 positives, this means that the precision will be less than 10\%.
-Additional details and plots are provided in \cref{sec:BinaryClassifiersAdditionalPlots}.
-In the next subsection, we provide some deeper insights on why the subNNs achieve specialization and we highlight why ResNeXt serves as the appropriate base architecture upon which our idea is built.